 Easy Online Application

-Vendors apply for ID cards online via smartphone or computer, uploading head-shot photos and photos of supporting documents, which can include driver’s licenses, passports, and consular or foreign government-issued photo IDs.
+Vendors apply online via a smart device or computer.
+Each applicant must upload a head-shot photo and photo of supporting documents, which may include a driver’s license, passport, consular card or foreign government-issued photo IDs.

 What Information is Collected?